+Start your day off right with this mouth-watering, savory breakfast muffin recipe that is sure to satisfy your breakfast cravings.
 These sausage cheddar Breakfast Muffins make crazy mornings a tad bit easier.
 They can be prepared ahead of time and then popped into the microwave for a quick 20-second reheat, and presto, breakfast is served.
-It is the perfect hand-held breakfast for eating in the car.
+It is the perfect hand-held breakfast for eating in the car, and they freeze well for up to 3 months.
+If you liked this quick and easy recipe, try my fried egg sandwich, steak and eggs, sheet pan pancakes, and sausage gravy.

-First, in a large mixing bowl, whisk together the flour, baking soda, baking powder, cayenne pepper, and crushed red pepper.
+First, whisk the flour, baking soda, baking powder, salt, black pepper, cayenne pepper, and crushed red pepper in a medium mixing bowl.
 Set it aside for just a few minutes.
-Next, in a large skillet, brown the sausage.
-Drain any excess fat and then add the red peppers and cook for a couple more minutes.
-Remove the pan from and heat, and let it cool while you complete the next step.
+In a large skillet, brown the sausage.
+Drain any excess fat, add the red peppers, and cook for a couple more minutes.
+Remove the pan from the heat, and let it cool while you complete the next step.

-Now in a small bowl, whisk together the buttermilk and eggs.
-Pour the egg mixture into the flour mixture.
-Then add the sausage mixture, drained green chiles, cubed cheddar cheese, and melted butter.
-Stir just until everything is combined.
-Finally, divide the batter evenly in the prepared muffin pan.
-They will only rise a little bit so go ahead and fill pretty close to the top.
-Bake until golden brown.
+Now, in a large bowl, whisk together the buttermilk and eggs.
+Add the flour mixture and stir just until roughly combined.
+Add the sausage mixture, drained green chiles, cubed cheddar cheese, and melted butter.
+Mix just until combined.
+Finally, divide the batter evenly in the prepared muffin pan, filling close to the top.
+Bake for about 25 minutes or until golden brown and set.

 - Use good quality sharp or smoked cheddar cheese.
 Other cheeses that work well with this recipe are pepper jack, Monterey Jack, gouda, mozzarella, and gruyere.

-- Other protein to try includes ham and bacon.
+- Other proteins to try include ham and bacon.

 - You can use any colored bell pepper in this recipe, but I like the sweetness of red bell pepper and the contrasting color with the green chiles.

-- Other veggies to add include onion, mushrooms, spinach, potato, or sweet potatoes.
+- Other vegetables to add include onion, mushrooms, spinach, potato, broccoli, or sweet potatoes.

 - Always preheat the oven and load the muffins on the middle rack in the center of the oven.

-- Store the muffins in an airtight container in the refrigerator for up to 3 days.
-Reheat in the microwave at reduced power.
+Store the muffins in an airtight container in the refrigerator for up to 3 days.
+Reheat in the microwave at reduced power or wrapped in a foil tent in the oven at 350 degrees for 10-15 minutes.

 Breakfast Muffins Recipe